 Global Information History Workshop

-Co-organised by Yuval Givon (Harvard), Anja-Silvia Goeing (Harvard) and Philippe Bernhard Schmid (Basel).
-Co-hosted by the University of Basel, Harvard University, Ludwig Maximilian University of Munich and the University of Zurich.
+Co-organised by Yuval Givon (Jerusalem), Anja-Silvia Goeing (Harvard) and Philippe Bernhard Schmid (Basel).
+Co-hosted by the University of Basel, Harvard University, the Hebrew University of Jerusalem, LMU Munich and the University of Zurich.

 Generously supported by the Swiss National Science Foundation (SNSF), grant no. 215254, project title: SwissBritNet: Swiss-British Cultural Exchange and Knowledge Networks 1600–1780.